Educational Programs

 An exploration of how history is uncovered, shaped, and told.

-This program introduces students to the process of researching and telling stories from history.
-Students will explore Guelph Museums’ feature exhibitions, take a behind-the-scenes tour of the Museums’ collections, and use primary sources to learn about the lives of diverse preteens who lived in Guelph between the years 1827 and 1914.
+Students are introduced to the process of researching and telling stories from history.
+They will explore Guelph Museums’ feature exhibitions, Art as We Are and Weaving Cultural Identities; take a behind-the-scenes tour of the Museums’ collections, and use primary sources to learn about the lives of diverse preteens who lived in Guelph between the years 1827 and 1914.
+Learning the history of the social climate in Guelph students take the time to reflect on their role in museums.
+Museum educators will guide students in an interrogation of the subjectivity and bias that have traditionally affected the telling of historical stories.

 Curriculum Links